 (1) High and low price based on intraday high and low trading prices.
-Source for TSX data in the above table is the TSX.
-Source for NASDAQ data in the above table is Yahoo Finance.
+Sources for TSX and NASDAQ data in the above table is Bloomberg.

 Notes

 The Notes are listed on the TSX under the trading symbol "TH.DB.U".
 The following table sets forth certain trading information for our Notes for the periods indicated as reported by the TSX.